Nikki Renee Anderson

-Nikki Renee Anderson creates sculptures and installations that explore the feminine experience based on her personal history.
+Nikki Renee Anderson creates sculptures and installations that use her personal history to explore the feminine and the different roles of the self.

 She has been an artist-in-residence at Watershed Center for the Ceramic Arts, Newcastle, ME, Takt Residency Program, Berlin, Germany, the Icelandic Association of Visual Artists (SÍM), Reykjavík, Iceland, La Macina di San Cresci, Greve, Italy, A.I.R.
 Vallauris, France and the Vermont Studio Center, Johnson, VT.